h0ngcha0/liuhongchao.github.io/_posts/2019-04-06-scriptless-script.md

 sR  = R'G + eP    -- all variables are public
 {% endhighlight %}

-If Alice and Bob go through the same process described above to construct a multi-sig signature using ECDSA, the result can no longer be verified by the addition of their public keys.
-Linearity is broken by the multiplication **s*k**.
+If Alice and Bob add their signature together, the result can no longer be verified by the addition of their public keys.
+Linearity is basically broken by the multiplication **s*k**.

-It is also worth noting that a proof exists that as long as the underlying [elliptic curve cryptography](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography) works, Schnorr signatures are secure, but there wasn't a similiar mathematical proof for ECDSA yet.

-The fact that we could reduce some kind of logic (multi-sig) into one single schnorr signature is interesting.
-It could be considered as a type of scriptless script since it is in line with its design goal:
+With Schnorr Signatures, the fact that we could encode the result of a logic (multi-sig) into one single signature is interesting since it is in line with the design goal of Scriptless Script:
 *embed interesting logic in signatures and keep it indistinguishable from the rest of the world*.
-A simple multi-sig essentially utilized the ability to perform additions on Schnorr Signatures, [Andrew Poelstra](https://github.com/apoelstra) also realized that the subsctraction on it can be leveraged to piggyback a piece of secret information which could enable expressing more complex logic.
-That is the idea behind Adapter Signatures.
+A simple multi-sig essentially utilized the ability to perform additions on Schnorr Signatures, [Andrew Poelstra](https://github.com/apoelstra) also realized that subsctraction on signatures can be leveraged to communicate a piece of secret information which is very helpful to express more complex logic.
+This is the idea behind Adaptor Signatures.

 ### Adaptor Signatures